Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 read magickH magickS magickL < <(converter_tester)
 ```

 This just sets the varriables magickH magickS and magickL to the output of the function much earlier in the script that converts hex colors to HSL values(see credits).
-The function converter-tester just tests the varriable msnotblue.
+The function converter_tester just tests the varriable msnotblue.

 Finally we have: